tajammulbasheer/deeplizard-keras/README.md

 # Keras with Tensorflow by DeepLizard
-Offered by Deep Lizard on YouTube with freeCodeCamp
+## Project Description

-These are notebooks I wrote following this course.<br>
+Keras with Tensorflow is  a course offered by Deep Lizard on YouTube with freeCodeCamp These are notebooks I wrote following this course.<br>
 Note:
 Anything good and helpful in these notbooks should be credited to [freeCodeCamp.org](https://www.freecodecamp.org/) and [DeepLizard](https://deeplizard.com/).